-- Once on campus, bicycles must be walked to the bike rack located outside the gym entrance on Prince Street.
+- Once on campus, bicycles must be walked to the bike rack located in front of the building.
 Skateboards and rollerblades must be carried into the building. - All items must be checked-in to an adult upon entering the building.
 The items will be stored for the school day and may be picked up at the conclusion of the day.
 Under no circumstance should any of these items be in the possession of a student during the school day. - After school, all bicycles, skateboards, and rollerblades must be picked up and may not be used on school grounds or on the property of our community neighbors.
 They should be pushed or carried to an appropriate area before using. - Students should not return to school grounds with these items, but should instead proceed promptly to their after-school destination.